ccgus/fmdb/README.markdown

 For Swift users, this nullability audit results in changes that are not entirely backward compatible with FMDB 2.6, but is a little more Swifty.
 Before FMDB was audited for nullability, Swift was forced to defensively assume that variables were optional, but the library now more accurately knows which properties and method parameters are optional, and which are not.

 This means, though, that Swift code written for FMDB 2.7 may require changes.
-For example, consider the following Swift 3 code written for FMDB 2.6:
+For example, consider the following Swift 3/Swift 4 code for FMDB 2.6:
 ```swift

 guard let queue = FMDatabaseQueue(path: fileURL.path) else {